-Restaurants; cocktail bar; spa with sauna, swimming pool and gym; personal training; in-room beauty treatments; CD/film library; concierge; free WiFi throughout.
+Restaurants, cocktail bar, in-room beauty treatments, CD/film library; concierge, free WiFi throughout.
 In rooms: Flatscreen TV, CD/DVD player, minibar, Bamford Organic toiletries, slippers, bathrobes.
 The very top suites have iPod docks and iPads on request, plus a host of extras from champagne to fresh flowers.

 At the top end, the one-bedroom Conservatory Suites have vast city-view terraces, living rooms and acres of space.
 Otherwise, we'd plump for a chic Robert Angell-designed, pastel-hued, Balcony King room for its surprisingly quiet south-facing rooftop patio.

 Bring yourself a hip flask of something warming.
 During the winter the rooftop terrace is used for outdoor film screenings and, although blankets are provided, you might just need the extra layer.

 All public areas are on the ground floor or reached via the lift, and easily accessible with a buggy/wheelchair.
 Some rooms are adapted for less able guests, for example with wider doorframes and grab rails.

 The Berkeley is one of the capital's most child-friendly hotels.
 Rooms are easily interconnected, meals are happily adapted for little ones and a generous welcome gift will thrill them on arrival.